 Using a rent to own contract is a great way for renters to become homeowners!
 But just like any other real estate purchase, it’s important to use caution before signing on the dotted line!
-Here are some things to watch out for when buying a rent to own house in Southern California and Central Ohio!
+Here are some things to watch out for when buying a rent to own house in Ohio and Southern California!

-If you are thinking about buying a rent to own house in Southern California and Central Ohio, it’s important to have a clear understanding of how everything will work.
+If you are thinking about buying a rent to own house in Ohio and Southern California, it’s important to have a clear understanding of how everything will work.
 Understanding the process, the costs, and how conflicts will be resolved is crucial when making this type of agreement with a homeowner.
 As the tenant who is spending money each month, counting on the house to one day be yours, you’ll want to do all you can to protect yourself.
-Below are some things to be aware of when buying a rent to own house in Southern California and Central Ohio.
+Below are some things to be aware of when buying a rent to own house in Ohio and Southern California.

 Options fees are paid upfront to the owner to secure the contract.
 You can think of it sort of like a down payment or a security deposit.
 In most cases, this is non-refundable should you default on your contract.
 That said, paying this fee will ensure that you have the option to buy the house outright, at a predetermined price once your lease is up.
 These fees can run anywhere between 2-7% of the final sale price.
 Most sellers keep the amount low as people who can’t afford a down payment for a mortgage, aren’t likely going to be able to afford to pay a high option fee.